Taking Authority in Prayer

 6. Continually remind yourself not to beg or bargain when you pray.
 Ask Him to show you how to pray for that person or situation, and recall the promises God has given us in Scripture.
 Then pray boldly and with the authority God has given you, even if you don’t feel it at the time.
 Trust and remember that God rewards and blesses those who earnestly seek Him.
 “And without faith it is impossible to please God, because anyone who comes to Him must believe that He exits and that He rewards those who earnestly seek Him.”
 (Heb.11:6).

-1. Life is challenging and all of us are on our God-given assignments: our family, workplace, school, church, our community…etc. Pick one and tell us how you think God wants you to pray for that situation.
+Discussion Questions:1.
+Life is challenging and all of us are on our God-given assignments: our family, workplace, school, church, our community…etc. Pick one and tell us how you think God wants you to pray for that situation.

 2. Name someone (or feel free not to use their name) who God wants you to fight for in prayer.
 Why?